-We are well aware that PHP 7 was at least 2x faster than PHP 5.6.
-In PHP 7 vs. PHP 8, the improvements are not that drastic but based on many benchmarks, it’s more than enough to be worthwhile.
+We know that PHP 7 was at least 2x faster than PHP 5.6.
+In PHP 7 vs. PHP 8, the improvements are not that drastic but based on many benchmarks; it’s more than enough to be worthwhile.
 In addition to speed, PHP 8.0 delivers new features such as the much anticipated Just In Time (JIT) compiler, other performance optimizations, and built-in/core JSON support, to name a few.

 PHP 8 Performance tips – php.ini config tweaks

 php.ini config example.

 First things first, something you probably already have enabled in PHP 7: OPcache [Also read: PHP Benchmarks: OPcache vs. OPcache w/ Performance Tweaks].
 This may be set in the php.ini config file or via the opcache.ini file (ex. /etc/php/fpm/conf.d/10-opcache.ini).